ta-vivo/ta-vivo-audit-log/README.md

 # Ta-vivo audit log

-This is a service to save log history of Ta-vivo APP.
+This is a service to save log history like check update, integration test request and much more of Ta-vivo APP write in Golang.

 ## Get started